What the Acquidex Score means — and what it doesn't.

 Verified Score

 Generated only after tax returns, P&Ls, and balance sheets are processed.
 Tight confidence band.
-Provides high defensibility for final diligence and lending decisions.
+Provides a stronger analytical baseline for diligence conversations and lending discussions.

-Three real deal scenarios, scored end-to-end.
+Real deal scenarios scored against the analytical framework.
 The point isn't the number — it's the sequence of observations that produced it.

 Disclaimer: Acquidex provides informational analysis only, not financial, legal, tax, investment, or accounting advice.
 Always conduct independent due diligence and consult qualified professionals before making any acquisition decision.